 We cannot dodge our traumas, issues, or emotions at the end of the day.
 The more we try to suppress those feelings, the more powerful they will become.

 Energy is never destroyed, it only transfers.
-The heart disease, mental illness, irregular heartbeats, and even diabetes, which are a result of rerouted emotions can begin to be put to ease by speaking with a psychotherapist or other mental health professional.
+The heart disease, mental illness, irregular heartbeats, and even diabetes (which are all a result of rerouted emotions) can begin to be put at ease by speaking with a psychotherapist or other mental health professional.

 When you make the choice to heal, instead of running from your problems, you are sending a signal to your brain and to the cells in your body that you want to do more than survive…you want to THRIVE.